German submarine U-505: Detection and attack

-At 11:09 on 4 June 1944, TG 22.3 made sonar (ASDIC) contact with U-505 at 21°30′N 19°20′W, about 150 nmi off the coast of Río de Oro, only 800 yd from Chatelain's starboard bow.
-The escorts immediately moved towards the contact, while Guadalcanal moved away at top speed and launched a Grumman F4F Wildcat fighter to join another Wildcat and a Grumman TBM Avenger torpedo bomber which were already airborne.
+At 11:09 on 4 June 1944, TG 22.3 made sonar (ASDIC) contact with U-505 at 21°30′N 19°20′W, about 150 nmi off the coast of Río de Oro (Spanish Sahara) only 800 yd from Chatelain's starboard bow.
+The escorts immediately moved towards the contact, while Guadalcanal moved away at top speed and launched a Grumman F4F Wildcat fighter to join another Wildcat and a Grumman TBM Avenger torpedo bomber, which were already airborne.

-Chatelain was so close to U-505 that depth charges would not sink fast enough to intercept the U-boat, so she fired Hedgehog anti-submarine mortars before passing the submarine and turning to make a follow-up attack with depth charges.
+Chatelain was so close to U-505 that depth charges would not sink fast enough to intercept the U-boat, so she fired Hedgehog antisubmarine mortars before passing the submarine and turning to make a follow-up attack with depth charges.
 One of the aircraft sighted U-505 and fired into the water to mark the position while Chatelain dropped depth charges.
 Immediately after the detonation of the charges, a large oil slick spread on the water and the fighter pilot radioed: "You struck oil!
 Sub is surfacing!"
 Less than seven minutes after Chatelain's first attack began, the badly damaged submarine surfaced less than 600 m away.
-Chatelain immediately opened fire on it with all available weapons, joined by other ships of the task force and the two Wildcats.
+Chatelain immediately opened fire on her with all available weapons, joined by other ships of the task force and the two Wildcats.